The photon position operator (non-commuting) and its string-like eigenstates: 1. Introduction

 \subsection{1.2.
 Experimental and Observational Motivations}

 Attempts to theoretically deny the existence of the photon position operator or the existence of well-localised states must be confronted with experimental arguments and observations.
-Since the photoelectric effect and its explanation by Einstein, we know that the photon has a corpuscular nature.
+Since the photoelectric effect and its explanation by Einstein in 1905, we know that the photon has a corpuscular nature \cite{AdP}.
+It was for this explanation that Einstein received the Nobel Prize in 1921.
+It is therefore worth quoting his words from page 133 of this key work \cite{AdP}: {\it According to this picture, the energy of a light wave emitted from a point source is not spread continuously over ever larger volumes, but consists of a finite number of \textbf{energy quanta that are spatially localized at points} of space, move without dividing and are absorbed or generated only as a whole.}

 Even Newton had already postulated the corpuscular nature of light and had a dispute with Huygens, who argued for a wave nature.
 Today, Newton's corpuscular theory of light and the refraction of light are considered incorrect.
 In fact, bullets falling into water refract differently than light.
 However, based on modern knowledge, it is possible (and could not be otherwise) to improve Newton's corpuscular theory into a correct theory.
 Buenker made such at least partially successful attempts \cite{Corpuscular 2015, Corpuscular 2022}.